coreyalejandro/prompt-this/CONTRIBUTING.md

 ---

-Thank you for contributing to Promptly! 🚀
+Thank you for contributing to Prompt-This! 🚀

-Every contribution, no matter how small, helps make Promptly better for everyone.
+Every contribution, no matter how small, helps make Prompt-This better for everyone.